-- 1. Discuss the matter with the Office for Students with Disabilities (OSD) Coordinator. - 2.
-The decision of the OSD Coordinator shall be made and communicated to the student within five (5) class days of the student conference.
-The decision is final unless within five (5) class days the student contacts the Vice President of Instructional Services with a written narrative of the complaint.
-(Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for qualified persons with disabilities upon request.) - 3.
+- recording of the complaint, will be made available for qualified persons with disabilities upon request.) - 3.
 The Vice President of Instructional Services has five (5) class days to investigate, reach a decision, and respond in writing to the student.
 The decision is final unless within five (5) class days after the decision has been made, the student completes an "ADA Student Grievance and Appeals" Form (available in the Student Services Office) and presents it to the ADA appeals committee through the Student Services Office.